TrystanLea/blog/pages/en/transport_notes.md

 Note: A 10% charging loss is added to the battery electric cars and buses.

-1. The BYD C9 electric coach wins with 0.086 kWh/p.km
+1. The Yutong E12 (real world tests) & BYD C9 electric coach win with 0.084-0.086 kWh/p.km
 2. The Generic high speed electric train comes in second at 0.100 kWh/p.km
 3. The Tesla Model 3 Standard Range comes in a very close third with 0.101 kWh/p.km
 4. The Eurostar e3202 comes in fourth at 0.107 kWh/p.km
-5. The Yutong E12 electric bus comes in fifth at 0.111 kWh/p.km
+5. The Yutong E12 based on stated range and battery capacity would come in fifth at 0.111 kWh/p.km
 6. The Nissan Leaf comes in sixth at 0.120 kWh/p.km

 ## Aircraft